JonathanMagson/GEtoolsAppNWD/README.md

 **SyncToGE:** SyncToGE synchronizes the view of ArcGIS Pro with Google Earth Pro.
 This tool ensures that the extent and orientation of your map in ArcGIS Pro match those in Google Earth Pro, when ever you pan/zoom in ArcGIS PRo, the changes are reflected in Google Earth Pro.
 This tool was originall created by Chris Stayte, I have updated it to work with ArcGIS PRo 3.1. original add-in: https://github.com/chrisstayte/ArcPro_To_GoogleEarth

+For this feature to work correctly you need to change GE settings: Go to Tools > Options > Navigation > Change the Fly-To Speed to 5

 **LayerToGE**: With LayerToGE, you can open a feature class from ArcGIS Pro directly in Google Earth Pro.
 Select the desired feature class from the Contents pane, then click the LayerToGE button to export and open it in Google Earth Pro.
 It creates a kml file in ‘User\Documents\OpenInGE_kml_temp’ then opens it with Google Earth Pro, as long as it is the default program for opening KML files

 **OpenInMaps:** OpenInMaps tool enables you to view the location of a mouse click in a web browser using Google Maps.
 Simply click on the map at the desired location, and the tool will open Google Maps in your default browser with the clicked location.